-In 2018 the BIHG were saddened by the death of Mike Dockrill, a former Chair of the Group and one of the country’s foremost international historians As an gesture of recognition, the committee decided to rename the BIHG thesis prize as ‘The Mike Dockrill Prize’.
-It was felt this was particularly appropriate given the prodigious number of PhD theses Mike Dockrill either supervised or examined over his career.
+In 2018 the BIHG were saddened by the death of Michael Dockrill, a former Chair of the Group and one of the country’s foremost international historians As an gesture of recognition, the committee decided to rename the BIHG thesis prize as ‘The Michael Dockrill Prize’.
+It was felt this was particularly appropriate given the prodigious number of PhD theses Michael Dockrill either supervised or examined over his career.

 - The thesis prize is awarded annually.

 - Only theses awarded a doctoral degree by a United Kingdom University or University College or College of Higher Education are eligible for consideration.

 - The thesis can be on any aspect and period of International History.